gruepr/gruepr/README.md

         spreadsheet format.

         The student data are typically collected using a survey that the students fill out.
-Gruepr will help the instructor create this survey, outputting the survey as either text files or, more commonly, by creating the survey as a Google Form on the instructor's Google Drive.
+Gruepr will help the instructor create this survey, outputting the survey as either text files, a Canvas quiz, or, more commonly, a Google Form on the instructor's Google Drive.
 After collecting the students' survey responses, the results are loaded into gruepr.
 If using the Google Form, the results can be directly imported.
 If an alternate surveying instrument is used, the results must be as a comma-separated-values (.csv) file with each question as a separate column and each student as a separate row.